mojio/mojio-java-sdk/README.md

 ### [mojio-sdk-model](https://github.com/mojio/mojio-java-sdk/tree/develop/mojio-sdk-model) ###
   Model classes for use with the Mojio REST API.
 These objects are annotated for serialization with GSON.
+The Model SDK can be plugged into your existing REST-client framework.

 ### [mojio-sdk-rest](https://github.com/mojio/mojio-java-sdk/tree/develop/mojio-sdk-rest) ###
-  COMING SOON.
-Client for getting up and running with calls to the Mojio API quickly.
+  Client for getting up and running making calls to the Mojio API quickly.
+The client is highly-configurable and handles basic authentication.

 ### [mojio-sdk-test](https://github.com/mojio/mojio-java-sdk/tree/develop/mojio-sdk-test) ###
   A module purely for common functionality used for each module's tests.
 You probably only care